Shortcut3605/AresCompiler/README.md

 "aabbcc" % "a" = "bbcc";
 "aabc" % "bc" = "aa";
 ```
+### Array
+An array is a contigous **CONSTANT** segment of memory allocated to a variable

-**Attempting to perform any operation on a string that does not conform to the above rules WILL result in an error**
+**Attempting to perform any operation on a data type that does not conform to the above rules WILL result in an error**

 ## Variables
 ### Implicit